Te Puiaki Kaiwhakaako Pūtaiao The Prime Minister’s Science Teacher Prize

 Eligibility

-• This Prize will be awarded to a qualified and registered kaiako/teacher (nominee) who is teaching science1 to school-age children (in a primary, intermediate or a secondary New Zealand registered school or Kura Kaupapa) currently employed in a permanent capacity by a Board of Trustees.
+• This Prize will be awarded to a qualified and registered kaiako/teacher who is teaching science1 to school-age children (in a primary, intermediate or a secondary New Zealand registered school or Kura Kaupapa) currently employed in a permanent capacity by a Board of Trustees.

 • The recipient of the Prize is expected to remain in the teaching profession for at least the year following the presentation of the Prize.